-To start learning today, join us in our Pelvic Floor Perfect Program or certification course for professionals where we dive deeper into understanding the pelvic floor and how to help all the lovely notes that it loves to play.
+To start learning today, join us in our courses and programs for professionals where we dive deeper into understanding the pelvic floor and how to help all the lovely notes that it loves to play.

 By Annatina Schorno-Pitsch, PT a Pelvic Floor Physical Therapist and Leading Expert on the Core Exercise Solutions Team.
 To see Annatina at her clinic in-person in Switzerland, visit her website for more information: http://www.fitallegra.ch/

-To see her online, join us in Pelvic Floor Perfect or professional CEU Inner Circle course.
-Annatina is an expert in both the support group to help moms and the Inner Circle group to help professionals.
+To see her online, join us in our professional CEU Inner Circle course.
+Annatina is an expert in the Inner Circle group to help professionals.